-When it’s January in Southern California, there’s no time for post-holiday blues because the orange season is underway and it’s time to get pickin’!
+When it’s January in Southern California, there’s no time for post-holiday blues because it’s time for orange picking!

 (Side note to friends who don’t live in Southern California: Sorry.
 This is not meant to rub in the fact that each day it is 72 and sunny here.
 It’s just a statement of fact.
 And we’d love to have you visit any time.)

 At Heritage Park, there are navel and Valencia oranges available for picking.
-Navel oranges are a delicious sweet snacking orange, while Valencias are extra-juicy and perfect for juicing.
+Navel oranges are a delicious sweet snacking orange.
+Valencias are extra-juicy and perfect for juicing.

 What we’ve done with our navel oranges here is add them into an easy coleslaw.
 We’ve also made the coleslaw a little extra-orangey by adding orange juice to the dressing.
 The result is a bright, sweet and tart coleslaw that’ll give you just a little extra spring in your step, whether it’s sunny and 72… or snowing outside.